-Plan to wash yourself at the sink for several days following surgery, as you will not be able to wet the dressing or wound for 10 to 14 days.
+Plan to wash yourself at the sink for several days following the surgery, as you will not be able to wet the dressing or the wound for 10 to 14 days.

-You will be able to shower as directed at discharge.
-When showering is allowed, the wound can be cleaned with a mild unscented soap.
+unscented soap.
 Then let the water run over the incisions, but do not rub and make sure to pat the skin dry.
-Use your technical aids (long-handled brush, non-slip mat, etc.) to avoid falls.
+Use your technical aids as needed.